 Welcome to the School of Pharmacy and Pharmaceutical Sciences at Binghamton University.
-We are a new, research-intensive, professional school in a highly selective, research-intensive public University.
+We are a new, research-focused, professional school in a highly selective, research-intensive public University.

 Binghamton University is proud to be ranked among the elite public universities in the nation for challenging its students academically and professionally.
 The new school interfaces with the strategic plans of the University, particularly the University’s Health Sciences Initiative.